 Please note that if you are creating multiple SKUs, you will have to do this individually for each SKU.
 To do so, please click on each SKU box individually on the left hand side, then click the upload images button below it.

-The second way to upload images to SKUs is by clicking the upload images button underneath the product image on the left hand side of the page.
-This version allows you to do a bulk upload to all SKUs in your list for the space/side you are on.
+The second way to upload images to SKUs is by clicking on Bulk Upload Artwork button above the product image on the left hand side of the page.
+This allows you to do a bulk upload to all SKUs in your list for the space/side you are on.
 For example, if you have 6 Throw Pillow SKUs and are on the front of the throw pillow, you will be able to upload images to the front of all 6 SKUs.
 Additionally, if you want, you can upload 6 different images and select the exact SKUs you'd like each image to be applied to.

 Please note: If you have many SKUs that have multiple sides/spaces, don't forget to upload to the other spaces by clicking on the side/space name on top of the product image, and then selecting the upload image button underneath the preview image.